SuperNEMO-DBD/Falaise/README.md

 # Getting Falaise
 ## Quickstart
-We recommend installing Falaise and its requirements as documented on our [fork of Homebrew] (https://github.com/SuperNEMO-DBD/brew).
-Both build-from-source and Docker/Singularity Image installs are available, both providing a complete suite for using and developing Falaise and extension modules.
+We recommend installing Falaise and its requirements as documented on our [fork of Homebrew](https://github.com/SuperNEMO-DBD/brew).
+Both build-from-source and Docker/Singularity
+Image installs are available, both providing a complete suite for using and developing Falaise and extension modules.
 We strongly recommend Docker/Singularity Images on systems which support these tools, especially on institution systems/clusters such as CC-IN2P3, as